Patchman Music Presents

 A.) Sometimes the composer is very specific as to what he needs.
 But a lot of times I have to use my intuition as to what the composition needs from me to add.
 Also sometimes I'm in an overdub situation and sometimes I'm playing with a 100 piece orchestra.

-Q.) What were the most common things you were asked to do in a session with your EVI?
+Judd Miller with Billy Crystal playing the Crumar EVIQ.)
+What were the most common things you were asked to do in a session with your EVI?
 What musical roles do you most often have to fill?

-A.) I did alot of ethnic sounds.
+A.) I did a lot of ethnic sounds.
 Now I'm doing more ambient sounds.

 Q.) What was "THE Judd Miller EVI Rig" in past years?